-Flow analyses of the District were conducted as part of the District's 2008 and 2013 Asset Management Plans.
-Both documents concluded that estimates of average and peak ultimate flows are within the design values of the District and less than the flows utilized in the District's detailed capacity analyses conducted as part of the 1999 Wastewater Master Plan.
+Flow analyses of the District were conducted as part of the District's 2008, 2013, and 2018 AMPs.
+All three documents concluded that estimates of average and peak ultimate flows are within the design values of the District and less than the flows utilized in the District's detailed capacity analyses conducted as part of the 1999 Wastewater Master Plan.
 There are no capacity-driven replacement projects currently identified for the District.
-This will be further validated in the 2018 update of the AMP.
+For reference, the current buildout flows for the District are projected to be 4.7 mgd in comparison to the 1999 Master Plan where buildout flow were projected at 6.5 mgd.

-The District's monthly flow comparison between FY16 and FY17 can be found in Attachment F.
+The District's monthly flow comparison between FY17 and FY18 can be found in Attachment F.

 Section IX (Monitoring, Measurement, and Program Modifications).
-The District's Spill Summary through June 30, 2017 can be found in Attachment G. Eight spills occurred in FY17; seven were from private laterals and one was from a public manhole.
-The Category 3 spill from the public manhole was approximately 700 gallons in volume and was completely captured.
-Additionally, spill review checklists for each event are on file at the District office.
-Figure 2 identifies the location of each spill in a public line or manhole over the last eight years.
+The District's Spill Summary through June 30, 2018 can be found in Attachment G. Four spills occurred in FY18; two were from private laterals, one was from a private grease interceptor, and one Category 2 spill from a blow off valve.